phurst-gh/Testing-Ground/README.md

 - Frontend: React (Vite)

 ## Up next..
-- Routing RRD
+- Error handling <-- DO IT !!
-- Error handling
+- Change app to be SSR - And any accompanying changes, eg I need it to server to be HTTPS
-- Add levels of users (admin, default etc)
+- Add levels of users - admin, default etc
-- Convert into a Docker container
+- Convert into a Docker container - cant do on work laptop
-- Add a GQL layer
+- Add a GQL layer - tough task!

 ## Issues:
 ...